Partitions of Baire space into compact sets: Introduction

-Finally, we conclude section 3 with a brief analysis if and when the forcing adds unbounded, Cohen and dominating reals (see Remark~\ref{REM_Unbounded} and Propositions~\ref{PROP_Cohen}~and~\ref{PROP_Dominating}).
+Finally, we conclude section 3 with a brief analysis if and when the forcing adds unbounded, Cohen and dominating reals (see Remark \ref{unbounded} and Propositions \ref{cohen} and \ref{dominating}).

-Continuing the recent results on the existence of Sacks-indestructible witnesses for various types of combinatorial families, e.g.\ independent families \cite{sacksmif1}, \cite{sacksmif2} or eventually different families \cite{sacksmed}, in the fourth section we extend this analysis to almost disjoint families of finitely splitting trees to obtain the following Theorem~\ref{THM_Sacks_ADFS}:
+Continuing the recent results on the existence of Sacks-indestructible witnesses for various combinatorial properties, e.g. independent families \cite{sacksmif1}, \cite{sacksmif2} or eventually different families \cite{sacksmed}, in the fourth section we extend this analysis to almost disjoint families of finitely splitting trees (see Theorem \ref{indestructible_adfs}):

-\begin{theorem*} Assume ${\sf CH}$.
-Then there is an a.d.f.s.\ family which remains maximal after forcing with the countably supported iteration or product of Sacks forcing of arbitrary length. \end{theorem*}
+\begin{theorem*}[CH] There is an a.d.f.s.\ family which remains maximal after forcing with countably supported iteration or product of Sacks forcing of arbitrary length. \end{theorem*}

-In particular, the above result answers Question 2 of Newelski in \cite{New87} (see the discussion at the end of section 4).
-In order to prove this theorem, we begin with a brief reminder of Sacks forcing and its fusion for countably supported products and will then carry out a similar construction as for the construction of a Sacks-indestructible maximal eventually different family by Fischer and Schrittesser in \cite{sacksmed}.
-To this end, the two main ingredients are a nice version of continuous reading of names for countably supported iterations of Sacks forcing (see Lemma 4 of \cite{sacksmed}) and the following Lemma~\ref{LEM_Extend_Ctbl_ADFS}:
+The above result answers in particular Question 2 of Newelski's~\cite{New87}, see the discussion at the end of section 4.
+First, we give a brief reminder of common definitions of Sacks forcing and fusion for countably supported products of Sacks forcing.
+For the proof of Theorem \ref{indestructible_adfs} we will do an analogous construction as for the construction of a Sacks-indestructible maximal eventually different family by Fischer and Schrittesser in \cite{sacksmed}.

+Thus, the two main ingredients of Theorem \ref{indestructible_adfs} are a particularly nice version of continuous reading of names for countably supported iterations of Sacks forcing (see Lemma 4 of \cite{sacksmed}) and the following Lemma \ref{extendctbladfs}:

 \begin{lemma*} Let $\T$ be a countable a.d.f.s.\ family, $\lambda$ be a cardinal, $p \in \SS^\lambda$ and $\dot{f}$ be a $\SS^\lambda$-name for a real such that for all $T \in \T$ we have

 Then there is a finitely splitting tree $S$ and $q \extends p$ such that $\T \cup \simpleset{S}$ is an a.d.f.s.\ family and